y0zzz/Backup-Script/README.md

 - Bash: Ensure that Bash is installed on your system.
 - rsync: Make sure that the rsync command is available.
 Install it if necessary.

-# Usage

- Clone or download the script to your local machine.

-Open a terminal and navigate to the directory where the script is located.

-Execute the script with the following command:

-./backupscript.sh /Users/yuzz/Documents/Devops /Users/yuzz/Documents/Devops

-Replace <source_directory> with the path to the directory you want to back up and <target_directory> with the path to the directory where you want to store the backups.

-The script will create a timestamped backup directory within the target directory and perform the incremental backup.